Making macOS behave itself

 2 ⌘-tab app switcher appears on the wrong screen

-We can make the task switcher appear on all monitors which is IMO what everyone apart from VJs should be doing.
+We can make the task switcher appear on all monitors, which I think everyone except VJs should do.

-macOS supports an OCR system called Live Text which notionally means any time I can see text on the screen I should be able to copy and paste it (e.g. I should be able to use links that I see in a video chat).
-However, only some apps seem to support this feature, so I end up doing circuitous round trips from screenshots to supported apps.
-There are better ways.
+macOS supports an OCR system called Live Text, which means any time I can see text on the screen I should be able to copy and paste it (for example, I should be able to use links I see in a video chat).
+However, only some apps seem to support this feature, so I end up doing round trips from screenshots to supported apps.
+Sometimes alternative methods are useful.

 Markus Schappi’s macOCR: Get any text on your screen into your clipboard.

-This one is an adequate solution for me because I have a terminal open 100% of the time.
-It can be invoked by a shortcut which is super easy.
+This works for me because I have a terminal open 100% of the time.
+It can be invoked by a shortcut, which is super easy.

-Before Live text, there were various, more onerous, options.
-See macos ocr script hacks via FastScripts 3
+Before Live Text, there were more onerous options.
+See macOS OCR script hacks via FastScripts 3

-7 Help I need to use a Windows keyboard
+a.k.a.
+Help — I need to use a Windows keyboard.

-There are a lot of keys on this Windows keyboards that are useless to me.
-Macos has a fairly limited repertoire of ways for me to mutate the key assignment natively.
-How do I remap that Outlook button to be a Command key?
+This Windows keyboard has a lot of keys that are useless to me. macOS offers a fairly limited set of native options for remapping keys.
+How do I remap that Outlook button to act as a Command key?

-We can use hdiutil as per Technical Note TN2450: Remapping Keys in macOS 10.12 Sierra, but that involves some complicated keyboard character numbers or that we find by circuitous error-prone means.
+We can use hdiutil as described in Technical Note TN2450: Remapping Keys in macOS 10.12 Sierra, but it uses complicated keyboard character numbers that we have to find by error-prone means.

 - Karabiner-Elements